 There is a built-in visible pressure sensor to alert you should you brush too hard that will too automatically adjust the power of the motor (slowing it down), so not to do damage to the teeth and gums, until such time as the pressure is reduced.

 Up to 7 cleaning modes are going to be available on the Oral-B iO.
 The maximum number available on an Oral-B toothbrush to date has been 6.
-We will find out in time what those 7 modes will actually be, but initial information suggests Daily Clean, Sensitive and a White mode along with the opportunity to personalise the modes.

 This personalisation is possible because this is a ‘smart’ electric toothbrush.